-- You can read about a great WordPress backup plugin that we recommend using to completely automate your WordPress backups here: Back Up, Copy & Keep Your WordPress Sites Protected With Backup Creator Plugin For WP
+- You can read about a great WordPress backup plugin that we recommend using to perform automated WordPress file and database backups here: Backup, Copy And Protect Your WP Website With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory

 As WPCompendium.org is a resource for non-technical WordPress users, we have kept the information below as simple as possible.
 For technical tutorials on .htacess files, search online, or go here: .htaccess Guide

 An .htaccess file is a configuration file used on web servers running the Apache Web Server software.
 It’s a text file that contains important server instructions …

 (WordPress .htaccess file)

 An .htaccess file is used to enable/disable functionality and features in the Apache Web Server software.
 This includes things like:

 - Redirect visitors to another page or a custom error or 404 page

 - Prevent images on your site from being hotlinked